Frequently Asked Questions

-The Copyright Advisory Office is now offering a clearance service for both print handouts and for scanned copies of print materials.
-This is a new service and is the best way for you to be able to use scanned copies of materials that fall outside the guidelines provided in the Queen's Fair Dealing Policy on Learning Management Sites like Moodle, Medtech or Desire2Learn!
+The Copyright Advisory Office also offers a clearance service for both print handouts and for scanned copies of print materials for faculty that choose not to use E-reserves.
+This service allows you to continue to manage copyright yourself and get clearance for copies of materials that fall outside the guidelines provided in the Queen's Fair Dealing Policy on Learning Management Sites like Moodle, Medtech or Desire2Learn!

-Use this service!
-Posting scanned materials (eg. print book chapters) to Learning Management System sites without going through the Copyright Advisory Office may infringe copyright.
+Use these services!
+Posting scanned materials (eg. print book chapters) to Learning Management System sites that exceed the limits of the Fair Dealing Policy may infringe copyright.

 Some key Queen's University resources are:

 - School of Graduate Studies Intellectual Property Guidelines

 For other resources and links related to Copyright at Queen's, see our policies, licenses and links page.